OWASP/Docker-Security/README.md

 above best is to start thinking about and addressing those points early.
 Please do not just start building it.

-One of the bullet point should not be misunderstood: Patch management is not a techincal point.
+One of the bullet points should not be misunderstood: Patch management is not a techincal point.
 It's a management process.
-Last but not least for technical or information security management who has not been much worried about containerization this document also provides insights about the risks involve.
+Last but not least for technical or information security management who has not been much worried about containerization this document also provides insights about the risks involved.

 ### Structure of this document